ds-oliveira/rest-api/README.md

 ```

 ## Configuring and Running the PM2
 Since everything worked fine, it's time to configure a PM2 service in our application.
-For this, we'll need to go to a file we created on the start of this tutorial `rest-api/process.yml` and implement the following configuration structure:
+To do this, we'll need to go to a file we created on the start of this tutorial `rest-api/process.yml` and implement the following configuration structure:
 ```
 apps:
   - script: rest-api.js             # Application's startup file name